 Once you’ve created your password you will be taken to Bluehost’s dashboard where you can click on “Log in to WordPress” and be automatically taken to your WordPress Dashboard.

 Once you get to this point, you can officially start the design of your website.
 This is where the fun begins.
-Below is your WordPress dashboard where you will be able create pages, write and publish new content, upload extensions, create your webshop and much more.
+Below is your WordPress dashboard where you will be able to create pages, write and publish new content, upload extensions, create your webshop, and much more.

 In the meantime, you might be asking yourself: “But why WordPress?”

 If you want to start your website and make real money from it, WordPress is your only smart option.

 Let’s cover some basic terminology, so you understand why WordPress is the right platform (also known as a Content Management System or CMS) to run your website on.